MyAllocator/myallocator-error-codes/Errors.md

 # Myallocator Build2Us API Error Codes
-The following error codes may be sent to OTA's integrating to our Build2Us API.
+The following error codes may be sent to OTA's integrating to the myallocator Build2Us API.

 ID   | String                                        | Description
 ---- | --------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 1    | No string                                     | Error.
 None specified.